 What Does Refractive Laser Eye Surgery Cost?
 Read more

-We provide better value because of our state of the art Pulzar 213 laser lowers our overheads but provides the same great quality outcome for your vision correction surgery.
+We are able to offer our clients better value due to our state of the art Pulzar 213 laser which lowers our overheads whilst providing the same great quality outcome for your vision correction surgery.
 For your convenience we also provide an interest free financing solution.
+With such an affordable price, this is often the preferred method of treatment over other options which can exceed $3,300 per eye depending on individual circumstances and the type of treatment.

 Is the Refractive Surgery covered by Medicare or Private Health Funds?
 Read more